If you're not sure how to get started with Python, the 3 Python data science books in this blog post will help you make your first steps.

 Sure, there are lots of other languages that are useful and can be used to supplement your choice, but primarily you're going to be programming in Python or R.

 I'm not going to go too much into the pros and cons of each in this post.
 Rather, if you've made your choice and decided you're going to go with the snake, then you can enjoy a number of benefits:

-In this post - the 4th in a series of 8 in which we bring you 21 Inspirational Books for All Aspiring Data Scientists, we highlight 3 books to introduce you to the Python programming language and how it is being used in Data Science:
+In this post - the 4th in a series of 8 in which we bring you 21 Inspirational Books for All Aspiring Data Scientists, we highlight our top 3 picks of the best Python books for data science to introduce you to the Python programming language and how it is being used by Data Scientists:

-They are all highly recommended reading and will get your Python skills from zero to hero in no time...
+These 3 Python data science books are among the best Python books for data science - they will help you get your Python skills from zero to hero in no time...

 Data science libraries, frameworks, modules, and toolkits are great for doing data science, but they’re also a good way to dive into the discipline without actually understanding data science.
 In this book, you’ll learn how many of the most fundamental data science tools and algorithms work by implementing them from scratch.

 If you have an aptitude for mathematics and some programming skills, author Joel Grus will help you get comfortable with the math and statistics at the core of data science, and with hacking skills you need to get started as a data scientist.
 Today’s messy glut of data holds answers to questions no one’s even thought to ask.
 This book provides you with the know-how to dig those answers out.

 John Paul Mueller and Luca Massaron